One of our readers recently asked us if there is a way to allow users to post anonymous comments in WordPress.

 By allowing users to post anonymous comments in WordPress, you will often get more comments and increase your engagement.

-With that in mind, let’s see how you can allow users to post anonymous comments in WordPress.
+With that in mind, we’ll show you how you can allow users to post anonymous comments in WordPress.
 If you prefer to jump straight to a particular method, then you can use the links below:

 Method 1: Allow Users to Post Anonymously With Optional Name and Email Fields